 326 Healthcare Quality Management and Outcomes Analysis (3).

 This course examines the relationships between business and healthcare outcome measures.
 Methods for process and outcome improvement are described as well as the statistical application and significance of measuring outcomes.

-401 Long Term Care Administration (3).
+401 Financial Administration of Healthcare (3).